-There are a number of favourable habitat features present within the site, such as hollow-bearing trees, large woody debris, rocks and creeks that have maintained a reasonable diversity of fauna.
+There are a number of favourable habitat features present within the site, such as hollowbearing trees, large woody debris, rocks and creeks that have maintained a reasonable diversity of fauna.
+The removal of sheep in 2023 will provide an opportunity for regeneration and increased habitat in the future.
 There is however, the opportunity to further protect and enhance aspects of this habitat.
 Management options are outlined below.